facebookresearch/fairo/tools/annotation_tools/template_tool/AUTOCOMPLETE_README.md

 npm install && npm start
 ```

+Then you are able to access the Autocomplete tool in your browser at `localhost:3000/autocomplete`.

 In order to write to the Craftassist S3 bucket, you need to be in an environment with `boto3` installed and have valid AWS credentials.
 For instructions on how to configure awscli, see https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html .

-Then you are able to access the Autocomplete tool in your browser at `localhost:3000/autocomplete`.
+If you do not have this configured, you can still run the tool as usual and save annotations to disk.

 # Usage
 ## Autocomplete